top of page

 LINK

-• This document establishes the lines of action for the comprehensive management of basins, using an intervention approach that favors sustainable economic and social development, in harmony with the environment and in response to the challenges of climate change.
+• This document establishes the lines of action for comprehensive watershed management, using an intervention approach that promotes sustainable economic and social development, in harmony with the environment, and in response to the challenges of climate change.

 LINK